-15.2.1 Biodiversity is defined in the Oxford Dictionary as "the variety of plant and animal life in the world or in a particular habitat, a high level of which is usually considered to be important and desirable."
-It supports life on earth and provides the following benefits:

-- Regulates water, carbon and nutrient cycles - Improves air quality - Keeps the environment in state of balance - Provides resources for consumption e.g. wood, biofuels - Helps support economic sectors such as farming, forestry, crafts etc. - Leisure and tourism resource - Reduces anti-social behaviour - Improves mental and physical health and well-being - Cultural/spiritual attachments to natural environment - Reduces flooding - Important for soil production - Open air classroom for learning about and monitoring the environment
+- 15.2.1 Biodiversity is defined in the Oxford Dictionary as "the variety of plant and animal life in the world or in a particular habitat, a high level of which is usually considered to be important and desirable."
+It supports life on earth and provides multiple benefits including the following (list not exhaustive): - Regulates water, carbon and nutrient cycles - Improves air quality - Keeps the environment in state of balance - Provides resources for consumption e.g. wood, biofuels - Helps support economic sectors such as farming, forestry, crafts etc. - Leisure and tourism resource - Reduces anti-social behaviour - Improves mental and physical health and wellbeing - Cultural/spiritual attachments to natural environment - Reduces flooding - Important for soil health and production - Provision of food, water, and air to breathe - Open air classroom for learning about and monitoring the environment